Choosing the Right Roofing Material for Your South Florida Home

 Cons:

-Shorter Lifespan: Compared to tile and metal, asphalt shingles typically last 15-20 years.
+Shorter Lifespan: Compared to tile and metal roofs, asphalt shingles typically last 15 to 20 years.

-Heat Vulnerability: Prolonged exposure to South Florida’s intense sun can cause shingles to warp or deteriorate.
+Heat Vulnerability: Prolonged exposure to South Florida’s intense sun can cause shingles to warp.

 Storm Susceptibility: High winds can dislodge shingles, leaving your roof vulnerable to leaks.